 Further information for students from England

-For information about the finance package on offer for students from England starting higher education in 2013-14, please see the BIS student finance page www.bis.gov.uk/studentfinance
+For information about the finance package on offer for students from England starting higher education, please see the BIS student finance page www.bis.gov.uk/studentfinance

 For further details please see www.direct.gov.uk/yourfuture which will help you understand the application process cycle.

 Higher Education fee myths